Krandheer/synthetic-biology/README.md

 ## lecture 6, Notes: (prof eric lander)
   genetics : study of organism - one component (mutant)
   molecular biology realised the study of genes and proteins are two different side of the same coins.
   Gene: factor of inheritance controlling a trait.
   Alleles: alternative forms of gene.
-  Phenotype : appearance
+  Phenotype : appearance.
-  Genotype: pair of alleles carried by the individuals like RR, Rr, rr,
+  Genotype: pair of alleles carried by the individuals like RR, Rr, rr.
   homozygotes: Genotype that has two alleles of same type like RR, rr.
-  heterozyotes: individual having genotype of alternative type. word dominant and recessive prefers to phenotype not to alleles.
+  heterozyotes: individual having genotype of alternative type.
+  word dominant and recessive prefers to phenotype not to alleles.
   Meiosis is the type of cell division that creates egg and sperm cells.
   mitosis, the process of making new body cells.

 ## lecture 7:
 when recombination rate is 0 then it means that genes are very close to each other.